iMVR-PL/.github/profile/README.md

 ---

 ### 🧬 About the Joint Lab
-The **IMVR & PuzzleLogic Joint Lab** bridges the gap between cutting-edge AI research and real-world clinical pathology.
-Our mission is to develop robust, scalable, and interpretable AI solutions for high-resolution medical imaging and surgical robotics.
+The **IMVR & PuzzleLogic Joint Lab** integrates advanced AI research with clinical practice to address the multi-scale, high-dimensional complexity of digital pathology.
+Our mission is to move computational pathology beyond isolated pattern recognition toward models that internalize the expert "thoughts" and structured reasoning pathways used by human specialists.

-* **Intelligent Medical Vision (iMVR):** Focusing on 3D/4D medical scene understanding, cross-modality learning, and surgical robot perception.
-* **Computational Pathology (PuzzleLogic):** Specializing in Whole Slide Imaging (WSI) analysis, Foundation Models for pathology, and efficient diagnostic workflows.
+* **Regional to Slide interpretation:** Efficient gigapixel-scale Whole Slide Image (WSI) analysis through MIL Models and ROI evidences.
+* **Spatial interpretation:** Bridging morphology with spatial transcriptomics via generative frameworks.
+* **Pathological VLM Reasoning:** Focusing on multi-scale diagnostic reasoning and evidence flow, mimicking how pathologists navigate from low-power tissue architecture to high-power cellular details.
+* **Pathological Agentic System:** Agentic system for close-circus evidence seeking and human-ai-collaboration.

 ---